gbogard/portfolio/src/content/blog/discover-redux-saga.md

 layer and the state of our components are always in sync, and event listeners are handled so that there cannot be two of them on the same component, for the same event at the same time.

-This approach is possible because React abtracts way the verbosity and complexity of the DOM for us, so we can focus on the looks and business value of our applications.
+This approach is possible because React abtracts away the verbosity and complexity of the DOM for us, so we can focus on the looks and business value of our applications.

-In React applications, state flows to the view layer.
+In React applications, data flows from the statte to the view layer.
 This is what some functional programmers call *the React formula* :

 | v = f(s)                                                                                      |
 |:---------------------------------------------------------------------------------------------:|
 | The view is a function of the state.
 Whenever the state evolves, the view evolves accordingly |

 React is the first library to treat view components as functions.
 You can compose them the way you compose functions, you can make higher-order components, use currying ...
 Whenever the state changes, the view changes.
-Imagine you state flowing from the top down through every component of your page.
+If you treat your components as pure functions, this synchronization is conceptually atemporal.
+Imagine your state flowing from the top down through every component of your page.
 This makes the application far easier to reason about.

 However, managing state is hard : if you're doing vanilla React, you've most likekly encountered this _components hell_ situation, where sibling components are communicating through dozens of props and callbacks passed to their parent.
-You easily lose the sense of what's going on.
+You can easily lose the sense of what's going on, and while newer features of React like the Context API aim at solving these issues, they remain insufficient for most large-scale applications.

 ### Redux brings declarative programming at scale

 Redux was made to tackle these state mangement issues, but not in any way.
 There is a consistency between React's philosophy of declarative programming, and the way Redux manages the state of your application.
-State flows only in one way, allowing you to reason about your program more with ease.
+State flows only in one way, allowing you to reason about your program with ease.

 Redux stores have three core properties :
  - They are *predicatable* : it is always possible to know what your store will look like
- - They are *functionnal* : you can only update your store through the use of purely functional transforms.
+ - They are *functional* : you can only update your store through the use of purely functional transforms.
 This makes Redux easier to test, since reducers are only pure functions
  - They are *inspectable* : Redux devtools allows you to inspect your store, see the actions that have been dispatched, and travel in time to understand what's going on